NASA-PDS/registry/docker/README.md

 # Absolute path for the Big Data Harvest Client configuration file in the host machine (E.g.: /tmp/conf/harvest-client.cfg)
 HARVEST_CLIENT_CONFIG_FILE=/tmp/cfg/harvest-client.cfg
 ```

+#### 9. Configure RabbitMQ

+The RabbitMQ can be configured by using the `rabbitmq-definitions.json` file available at the `registry/docker/config` directory.

+* Open the `rabbitmq-definitions.json` file.
+* Locate the definition for the user `harvest` under the `users`.
+* The password of the user `harvest` should be specified as a RabbitMQ `password_hash`.
+Generate a password hash using
+the `rabbit_password_hashing_sha256` algorithm (The Python script available at the https://stackoverflow.com/questions/41306350/how-to-generate-password-hash-for-rabbitmq-management-http-api/53016240#53016240
+can be used to generate a password hash for a new password hash).
+* Update the `password_hash` of the `harvest` user with the newly generated password hash.

 ## 🏃 Steps to execute the Big Data Harvest components with docker compose